-1. Any of the foregoing Findings of Fact more properly designated as Conclusions of Law are hereby adopted as such.

-2. The Commission has jurisdiction over the Application pursuant to Minn.
-Stat. § 216F.04.

-3. The Applicant, EERA, and the Commission have complied with all applicable procedural requirements for obtaining an amended Site Permit under Chapter 216F of the Minnesota Statutes and Chapter 7854 of the Minnesota Rules, including publishing the application notice in a newspaper of general circulation in Rock County; mailing the notice and application to the county board, each city council, and each township board in Rock County, where the Project is to be located; and holding a public informational meeting and comment period.
+- 1. Any of the foregoing Findings of Fact more properly designated as Conclusions of Law are hereby adopted as such. - 2.
+The Commission has jurisdiction over the Application pursuant to Minn.
+Stat. § 216F.04. - 3.
+The Applicant, EERA, and the Commission have complied with all applicable procedural requirements for obtaining an amended Site Permit under Chapter 216F of the Minnesota Statutes and Chapter 7854 of the Minnesota Rules, including publishing the application notice in a newspaper of general circulation in Rock County; mailing the notice and application to the county board, each city council, and each township board in Rock County, where the Project is to be located; and holding a public informational meeting and comment period.
 Minn.
 R. 7854.0500; Minn.
 R. 7854.0900.
 In addition, with respect to the notice for the May 4, 2021 public hearings, written notice was provided to directly to landowners in South Dakota and notice was published in the Garretson Gazette in South Dakota.

-4. The Draft Site Permit contains a number of important mitigation measures and other reasonable conditions.
+4. The Draft Site Permit contains a ı number of important mitigation measures and other reasonal ole condition ns.

-5. The Site Permit for the Project should be conditioned in a number of respects, including those mitigation measures and other reasonable conditions included in the Draft Site Permit.

-6. The Project, with the Draft Site Permit conditions revised as set forth above, satisfies the site permit criteria for an LWECS under Minnesota Statutes §§ 216F.03 and 216E03, Subd.
-7 and meets all other applicable legal requirements.

-7. The Project, with the permit conditions discussed above and included in the Draft Site Permit, does not present a potential for significant adverse environmental effects pursuant to the Minnesota Environmental Rights Act and/or the Minnesota Environmental Policy Act.

-8. The ALJ was authorized to hold the May 4, 2021 hearing remotely due to the COVID-19 pandemic, with such authority having been assured through Executive Order No. 20-58 (2020), which authorized the Commission to hold in-person meetings, hearings, or other gatherings by telephone and other electronic means in accordance with Minnesota Statutes 2019, section 13D.021.

-9. Any of the foregoing Conclusions of Law which are more properly designated Findings of Fact are hereby adopted as such.
+- 5. The Site Permit for the Project should be conditioned in a number of respects, including those mitigation measures and other reasonable conditions included in the Draft Site Permit. - 6.
+The Project, with the Draft Site Permit conditions revised as set forth above, satisfies the site permit criteria for an LWECS under Minnesota Statutes §§ 216F.03 and 216E03, Subd.
+7 and meets all other applicable legal requirements. - 7.
+DOC-EERA conducted an appropriate environmental analysis for the Project.
+The environmental report and evidence in the record addressed the issues identified in the environmental report scoping decision issued on February 3, 2021.
+The ALJ concludes that the Commission should accept the environmental report as complete pursuant to Minn.
+R. 7849.1800. - 7.8.
+The Project, with the permit conditions discussed above and included in the Draft Site Permit, does not present a potential for significant adverse environmental effects pursuant to the Minnesota Environmental Rights Act and/or the Minnesota Environmental Policy Act. - 8.9.
+The ALJ was authorized to hold the May 4, 2021 hearing remotely due to the COVID-19 pandemic, with such authority having been assured through Executive Order No. 20-58 (2020), which authorized the Commission to hold in-person meetings, hearings, or other gatherings by telephone and other electronic means in accordance with Minnesota Statutes 2019, section 13D.021. - 9.10.
+Any of the foregoing Conclusions of Law which are more properly designated Findings of Fact are hereby adopted as such.